-1.4.1 Additional Steps when Upgrading from a Release Older than 2.0.0.104
+1.4.2 Additional Steps when Upgrading from a Version Before 2.0.0.104

 If you are upgrading from a version older than 2.0.0.104, you must follow these steps to upgrade your VIs to the newer version.
 Follow these instructions after upgrading the toolkit.